nystudio107/pathtools/README.md

 To install PathTools, follow these steps:

-1. Unzip file and place `pathtools` directory into your `craft/plugins` directory
+1. Download & unzip the file and place the `pathtools` directory into your `craft/plugins` directory
 2.  -OR- do a `git clone https://github.com/khalwat/pathtools.git` directly into your `craft/plugins` folder.
 You can then update it with `git pull`
 3. Install plugin in the Craft Control Panel under Settings > Plugins